vPeteWalker/calmbootcamp/calm_linux/calm_linux.rst

       The pane within the Blueprint Editor used to create and manage Blueprint Layers is called the Application Overview.
 Blueprint Layers consist of Services, Actions, and Application Profiles.

-      By default, the Application Overview is located in the lower right-hand corner of the Blueprint Editor and is used to create and manage Blueprint layers such as Services, Application Profiles, and Actions.
+      By default, the Application Overview is located in the lower left-hand corner of the Blueprint Editor and is used to create and manage Blueprint layers such as Services, Application Profiles, and Actions.

    .. figure:: images/7.png